Introduction

 the_holy_scriptures Own photo of artwork which I think was titled “Holy Word”.
 Cannot track down the original museum and artist sadly, I believe it was somewhere in Spain :/

-You might wonder at this point: Why is Alex telling us this stuff about beauty and sales meetings via stories?
-The answer is because humans are, in Terry Pratchet’s words, “storytelling chimpanzees”, and we’ve always communicated any meaningful concept from ethics to history to mathematics that way.
-Businesses love a good story, whether they’re the underdog disrupting an industry or an established leader building chapter 3.
-A good story unites people like.
-Example: “we are crazy enough to stare into the Python abyss, and migrate the monolith releases.
+Businesses have learned this.
+Business love a good story, whether they’re the underdog disrupting an industry or an established leader building chapter 3.
+A good story unites people, for example: “we are crazy enough to stare into a legacy Python abyss, and migrate the monolith releases.
 Wanna join us?”.
-Like everything else, understand your story, and learn to write it and sell it.
+Like everything else, you need to understand your story, and learn to write it and sell it.

 Piet Mondrian, Public domain, via Wikimedia Commons

-The Harlequin’s Carnival, oil painting at Albright-Knox Art Gallery, Buffalo, NY
+Joan Miró, The Harlequin’s Carnival, oil painting at Albright-Knox Art Gallery, Buffalo, NY

 Over time, I started seeing that the system was more complex than software or hardware.
 That’s when I started focusing more on people, how they work together, and how a company achieves its business objectives by temporarily aligning groups of expert humans and systems on shared goals.